HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/quickreference/index.md

 # Quick reference

-Provides reference to the parameters and standards used in Domino REST API.
-Also provides a list of commonly used terms.
+Provides reference to the standards used in Domino REST API and commonly used terms.

 - [Standards](standards.md)
 - [Glossary](glossary.md)